safe-global/safe-docs/safe-core-sdk/auth-kit/reference/SafeAuthPack.md

 **Caveats**

 - To get the Safe addresses, instantiate the `authKit` with the `txServiceUrl` property in the config object.
-Otherwise, only the eoa will be returned.
+Otherwise, only the EOA will be returned.
 - ⚠️ This method currently returns the Safe addresses where the EOA is an owner.
-It does not create a Safe.
+It doesn't create a Safe.
 We are investigating ways to enhance the Auth Kit and the associated flows. ⚠️

 ### `signOut(safeAuthSignOutOptions?)`